hamidds/ISND/README.md

     pages = "6060--6074",
     ISBN = "979-8-89176-195-7",
 }
 ```

-## License
+## ⚖️ License

-This dataset is licensed under the [CC-BY-4.0 License](LICENSE).
+This dataset is licensed under the [CC-BY-4.0 License](LICENSE), allowing for broad usage with attribution.

+## ⚠️ Ethical Considerations & Limitations

+### Important Notes
+- This dataset represents norms as observed, not as behavioral prescriptions
+- Annotations reflect perspectives of Iranian university students studying abroad (limited demographic)
+- Social norms are dynamic and may change over time
+- The dataset may not capture all nuances of Iran's diverse cultural landscape
+- Generated using LLMs, which may introduce certain biases
+- Differences in annotator agreement highlight the subjective nature of cultural norms

+### Responsible Usage
+- Use for research and educational purposes
+- Acknowledge cultural context and avoid stereotyping
+- Consider the limitations when drawing conclusions
+- Respect the cultural sensitivity of the data

+## 🤝 Contributing

+We welcome contributions to improve the dataset!
+Please feel free to:
+- Report issues or inconsistencies
+- Suggest additional norms or environments
+- Propose improvements to annotations
+- Share your research results using ISN

-## Acknowledgements
+## 🙏 Acknowledgments

-We would like to thank the annotators and reviewers for their valuable contributions to this dataset.
+We thank our dedicated annotators and reviewers for their valuable contributions to this dataset.
+This work represents a significant step toward building AI systems that better understand and respect cultural nuances in human society.

 ---

-Feel free to reach out if you have any questions or need further assistance.

-Happy researching!